-Company employees and agents must be familiar with and perform their duties according to the requirements set out in this Policy.
-Company employees or agents who violate this Policy are subject to disciplinary action, up to and including dismissal.
+Company directors, officers, employees and agents must be familiar with and perform their duties according to the requirements set out in this Policy.
+Company directors, officers, employees or agents who violate this Policy are subject to disciplinary action, up to and including dismissal.
 Thirdparty representatives who violate this Policy may be subject to termination of all commercial relationships with the Company.

-To ensure that all Company employees and agents are thoroughly familiar with the provisions of this Policy, the FCPA and any other applicable anti-corruption laws, the Company shall provide anti-corruption training and resources to those Company employees and agents, as appropriate.
-Any Company employee or agent who suspects that this Policy may have been violated must immediately notify the Company as specified in the section entitled "Reporting Policy Violations" below.
-Any Company employee who, in good faith, reports suspected legal, ethical or Policy violations will not suffer any adverse consequence for doing so.
+To ensure that all Company directors, officers, employees and agents are thoroughly familiar with the provisions of this Policy, the FCPA and any other applicable anticorruption laws, the Company shall provide anti-corruption training and resources to those Company directors, officers, employees and agents, as appropriate and warranted.

+Any Company director, officer, employee or agent who suspects that this Policy may have been violated must immediately notify the Company as specified in the section entitled "Reporting Policy Violations" below.
+Any Company director, officer, employee who, in good faith, reports suspected legal, ethical or Policy violations will not suffer any adverse consequence for doing so.
 When in doubt about the appropriateness of any conduct, the Company requires that you seek additional guidance before taking any action that may subject the Company to potential FCPA liability.